ropensci/aorsf/README.md

             formula = Surv(time, status) ~ . - id)
 ```

-The default routine to fit ORSF ensembles is the ‘accelerated’ ORSF - an
-algorithm based on Newton Raphson scoring that does very well in
-benchmarks of prediction accuracy and computational
-efficiency.<sup>2</sup> In addition to the accelerated ORSF, `aorsf` can
-fit a broad range of ORSF ensembles (see ORSF CONTROL VIGNETTE (not yet
+ORSF CONTROL VIGNETTE (not yet written).
-written)).

 ### Inspect

-Printing the output from `orsf()` will give some descriptive statistics
+Printing the output from `orsf()` will give some information and
-about the ensemble.
+descriptive statistics about the ensemble.

 ``` r
 print(fit)